Head louse: Archaeogenetics

 Analysis of the DNA of lice found on Peruvian mummies may indicate that some diseases (such as typhus) may have passed from the New World to the Old World, instead of the other way around.

 Genome

 The sequencing of the genome of the body louse was first proposed in the mid-2000s and the annotated genome was published in 2010.
 An analysis of the body and head louse transcriptomes revealed these two organisms are extremely similar genetically.
+Indeed, transcriptome analyses raises the possible that they differ due to phenotypic flexibility and this is "probably a result of regulatory changes, perhaps epigenetic in origin, triggered by environmental signals."

+Unlike other bilateral animals, the 37 mitochondrial genes of human lice are not on a single circular chromosome but are extensively fragmented.
+For the head louse, and the body louse, they are on 20 minichromosomes, for the pubic louse 14 minichromosomes and the chimpanzee louse,18 minichromosomes.